datocms/old-website/src/docs/01_general-concepts/09_media-area.md

 title: Media Area
 ---

-In the Media Area of your project you can upload, see, edit and organise all your assets.
+In the Media Area of your project you can upload, see, edit and organize all your assets.

 ![Media area overview](../images/media/media-area-overview.png)